Last updated on July 13th, 2021

 Get a Secured Credit Card

 Getting a secured credit card is the easiest way to beef up your credit file.
-Because secured cards require a deposit to open, they are much easier to get than any other type of credit card.
+Because secured cards require a security deposit to open (which acts as the credit limit), they are much easier to get than any other type of credit card.

-Using a secured card to make small purchases, then paying off those payments in full each month, is an excellent way to quickly build up a positive credit history.
+Using a secured card to make small purchases, then paying off those payments on time and in full each month, is an excellent way to quickly build up a positive credit history.
+This process helps keep your payment history clean and your credit utilization low – the two biggest impactors of a FICO Score.
 That, in turn, can help you graduate to other types of credit cards in a short time.

 Related Article: What Are the Best Secured Cards for Rebuilding Credit?

 Become an Authorized User